nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 });
 ```

 What we are doing here is logging the `id` for a client once they've connected, then logging it again once they've disconnected.
-It will make a lot more sense once we start connecting and disconnecting ourselves, but before we can get this to work, our client needs to know how to connect, so lets write our client-side code.
+It will make a lot more sense once we start connecting and disconnecting ourselves, but before we can get this to work, our client needs to know how to connect, so let's write our client-side code.

 Open **show.html** and fill it with the following: